Xzeryn/Elastic-Stack-Docker/elastic_artifact_registry_container/README.md

+*This container is automatically created with the docker compose file.*

-To create Elastic Artifact Registry container:
+To manually create Elastic Artifact Registry container:

 Edit the Dockerfile and set the `ELASTIC_VERSION` to the version you desire and save the file.